GuanceCloud/guance-docs/docs/zh/integrations/sqlserver.md

       ## your sqlserver user,password
       user = ""
       password = ""

+      ## Instance name.
+If not specified, a connection to the default instance is made.
+      instance_name = ""

       ## (optional) collection interval, default is 10s
       interval = "10s"